nylander/NORM-file-format/README.md

-# Convert you data to the norm format!
+# Convert your data to the norm format!

 ![](img/norm_normal_file_format.png)